scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-1/index.md

 While building the game of Solitaire, you will get to see how we can use the following features of Phaser 3 to create our game:

-* Using the Zone game object for creating a drop zone for cards
+* Using the Zone game object for handling player interaction events
 * Using drag events on game objects to move objects in the scene
+* Using the Drop Zones for checking when game objects are dropped on Zones
-* Using built in methods for checking for game object overlaps without physics
+* Using drop events on game objects to handle object overlaps without physics
 * Using the data manager for storing and retrieving data on the game objects
 * Using containers for grouping and positioning game objects
 * Using built in scene transitions